Anthropological Research

 ABOUT

-I started my career as a freelance writer exploring environmental issues, which took me from the UK, to the Caribbean and then to Canada and Australia.
+Working as a freelance writer took me from the UK, to the Caribbean and then to Canada and Australia.
 Writing for the Ministry of the Environment in Ontario led to involvement in the production of the 1987 Brundtland Report Our Common Future.
-This raised key questions for me about why some societies live more sustainably with the non-human world than others.
-Seeking answers to these questions, I signed up for a Master’s course in Cultural Anthropology at Oxford University.
-This provided such an illuminating way of thinking that I embarked upon a PhD and life as an academic.
+This raised a question for me about why some societies live more sustainably with the non-human world than others.
+A Master’s course in Cultural Anthropology at Oxford University provided such an illuminating way of thinking that I embarked upon a PhD.

 For the last 30 years my research and consultancy work has been concerned with human-environmental relationships, in particular societies’ engagements with water.
-Every society has pressing water issues, so this has taken me all over the world, but my major ethnographic research has been in the UK, Australia and New Zealand.
+My major ethnographic research has been in the UK, Australia and New Zealand.
 I now live in the UK, in Oxford, where I am affiliated to the University’s School of Anthropology and Museum Ethnography.

-I have worked with the water industry and multiple water using groups including indigenous communities, farmers, miners, urban and recreational water users, conservation organisations, museums and artists.
+I have worked with the water industry and many water using groups including indigenous people, farmers, miners, recreational water users, conservation organisations, museums and artists.

 I regularly do consultancy work on indigenous land and water rights, most recently addressing sea country issues in the Tiwi Islands in northern Australia.
-My research also involves collaboration with the water sector and with international bodies such as UNESCO, the UN, the World Bank, and the International Water Association.
+My research also involves collaboration with international bodies such as UNESCO and the United Nations.

 Interdisciplinarity

 My research engages with a range of disciplinary areas and from 2012-2022 I was the Executive Director of Durham University’s Institute of Advanced Study.
 From 2017-2022 I served on the UK’s national panel facilitating the evaluation of interdisciplinary research.
-I now assist several Universities with their interdisciplinary activities.
+I now assist a number of Universities with their interdisciplinary activities.

 Current projects

-Having just completed a major study exploring different cultural and historical beliefs in water beings, and how these reflect changes in human-environmental relationships, I am working with a production company to develop a proposal for a related TV series, which will include animating some of the culturally diverse stories about water beings.
-See summary video below.
+Building on a major study exploring different cultural and historical beliefs in water beings, and how these reflect changes in human-environmental relationships, I am working with a production company to develop a proposal for a related TV series, which will include animating some of the culturally diverse stories about water beings.
+See video below.

 Page 1.2.Veronica_Strang.jpg